neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 7. On the **Select sources** page, select **Start Assessment**.

 8. Review the SQL Server feature parity and compatibility issues found.
-Note how many feature parity issue there are.
+Note how many feature parity issue have been found.

     ![img](../media/datam5.png)